MicrosoftDocs/cloud-adoption-framework/docs/scenarios/app-platform/spring-apps/network-topology-and-connectivity.md

 This article provides design considerations and recommendations for designing a network in which the  Spring Boot workload is placed.
 Your target design will depend on the requirements of the workload and the security and compliance requirements of your organization.

 The centralized platform team of the organization selects the [networking topology](/azure/cloud-adoption-framework/ready/landing-zone/design-area/network-topology-and-connectivity#topology), which could be a traditional hub-spoke model or Virtual WAN network topology (Microsoft-managed).
 Regardless of that choice, you'll need to deploy the workload in the spoke network.

+> For information about platform design based on Azure landing zone, see [Platform design: Network topology and connectivity](/azure/cloud-adoption-framework/ready/landing-zone/design-area/network-topology-and-connectivity).

 Follow these design considerations and recommendations as best practices for subnetting, ingress, and egress controls.

 ## Design considerations